MicrosoftDocs/entra-docs/docs/identity/conditional-access/managed-policies.md

 ---
-title: Secure your resources with Microsoft managed Conditional Access policies
+title: Secure your resources with Microsoft-managed Conditional Access policies
-description: Microsoft managed policies take action to require multifactor authentication to reduce the risk of compromise.
+description: Microsoft-managed policies take action to require multifactor authentication to reduce the risk of compromise.

 ms.service: active-directory
 ms.subservice: conditional-access